Mattytomo365/Online-Shopping-Web-Application/README.md

    ```
    git clone https://github.com/your-username/Online-Shopping-Web-Application.git
-   cd Online-Shopping-Web-Application
    ```

+2. Navigate to the project directory:

+    ```
+    cd shoppingmvc
+    ```

-2. Open the solution in Visual Studio 2022
+3. Open the solution in Visual Studio 2022

-3. Configure the database connection:
+4. Configure the database connection:
     - Update the DefaultConnection string in appsettings.json to point to your SQL Server instance.

-4. Restore dependencies:
+5. Restore dependencies:

     ```
     dotnet restore
     ```

-5. Run the database migrations to create the database schema:
+6. Run the database migrations to create the database schema:

     ```
     Update-Database
     ```

-6. Build the project:
+7. Build the project:

     ```
     dotnet build
     ```

-7. Run the application:
+8. Run the application:

     ```
     dotnet run